mfurnival-star/pcap2mermaid/README.md

 - If you use participant mapping, you can easily change the participant names in the Mermaid file or use the summary table.
 - Use `--summary-table` for quick mapping reference.
 - If you encounter Mermaid parse errors, ensure your SIP URIs do not contain forbidden characters (the script omits parameters for you).
+- Use `--linktoplayground` to quickly visualize your diagram in [Mermaid Live Editor](https://mermaid.live/).

 ---